Presentation at SYZYGY by a Google mobile designer

 While I was at SYZGY, I teamed up with a couple of colleagues to start a monthly lunchtime talk series.
 We persuaded the CEO to pay for pizzas to save time and give a bit of an incentive to turn up.

-Initially we focused on external speakers, working through our contacts books to bring in speakers from Google, the BBC and others, and we also brought in SYZYGY partners to demo things like VR headsets
+Initially we focused on external speakers, working through our contact books to bring in speakers from Google, the BBC and others, and we also brought in SYZYGY partners to demo things like VR headsets.

 UX Club

-The Sandwich talks uncovered a real interest in design and so we started another lunchtime session where we picked problems and designed products to solve them.
+The Sandwich talks uncovered a real interest in design, so we started another lunchtime session where we picked problems and created products to solve them.

-The attendees were all people who weren’t part of the design team, so it helped create an understanding of the processes and techniques of user-centred design.
+The attendees were all people who weren’t normally designers, so it helped broaden the understanding of the processes and techniques of user-centred design within the studio.

 And it was also fun!